How do I migrate from Teradata to Snowflake: recommended steps, cutover plan, and data reconciliation approach

 Key Takeaways:

-What’s the step‑by‑step process to move data and workloads from Teradata into Snowflake?
+What is the step‑by‑step process to move Teradata schemas and data into Snowflake?

 Expanded Explanation: